Compute configuration options for Google Cloud

 sourceImage

-Securing certain instance types from cloud providers can sometimes be challenging due to high demand or limited availability.
-With Anyscale, you can leverage your cloud provider capacity reservations, ensuring the availability of required node types for your workloads.
+Google Cloud capacity reservations guarantee node availability for your workloads.
+On Google Cloud, several instance families such A3 (H100 GPUs), A4 (B200 GPUs), or H4D (HPC-optimized) use a reservation-bound provisioning model for capacity reservations.
 To configure capacity reservations for a specific worker node type, modify the advanced configuration through the console UI or by editing the compute config YAML file.

-To add a reservation with the console UI, navigate to a worker node and expand the Advanced config section.
-Under the Instance config tab, input the following JSON, substituting in your specific reservation name:
+To configure a capacity reservation in the console UI, navigate to a worker node and expand the Advanced config section.
+Under the Instance config tab, input the following JSON:

 {